eviltester/ai-supported-testing-experiments/counterstrings/generating/20250608-claude-4-sonnet-generate-code.md

-# Using Claude.ai 4 web to generate a CounterString directly without using code
+# Using Claude.ai 4 web to generate a CounterString  using code

 ## Experiment Introduction